okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/saml/index.md

 - **Service Provider Initiated (SP-initiated) sign-in**: Describes the SAML sign-in flow when initiated by the Service Provider.
 This is typically triggered when the end user tries to access a resource or sign in directly on the Service Provider side.

 - **Identity Provider Initiated (IdP-initiated) sign-in**: Describes the SAML sign-in flow initiated by the Identity Provider.
-Instead of the SAML flow being triggered by a redirection from the Service Provider, in this flow the Identity Provider initiates a SAML Response that is redirected to the Service Provider to assert the user's identity.
+Instead of the SAML flow being triggered by a redirection from the Service Provider, the Identity Provider initiates a SAML Response that's redirected to the Service Provider to assert the user's identity.

 A couple of key things to note: